Xyclade/MachineLearning/Readme.md

 ```

 After actually running this test code, you will see that the amount of emails ranked as priority from the test set is actually 563.
 This is 45% of the test email set.
 This is quite a high value, so we could tweak a bit with the *decision boundary*.
-However, since we picked this for illustration purposes, and should not be picked to be the mean in practice, we wont look into that percentage any further.
+However, since we picked this for illustration purposes, and should not be picked to be the mean in practice, we won't look into that percentage any further.
 Instead we will look at the ranking of the top 10 of the priority emails.

 Note that I've removed part of the email address to prevent spam bots from crawling these mail addresses.
 We see in the table below that most of these top 10 priority emails are threads grouped together, which had very high activity.
 Take for example the highest ranked email.
 This email was a follow up to an email of 9 minutes earlier.
 This indicates that the email thread was important.